70490-jakub-adrych/AWS-Text-Summarizer-App/README.md

 - API Gateway endpoints are secured with Cognito authorizers
 - CORS is configured to allow only necessary origins
 - All requests use HTTPS

-## CI/CD Integration (Optional)

-To set up continuous deployment:

-1. Create a CodeCommit repository for your code
-2. Set up an AWS CodePipeline with:
-   - CodeCommit as the source
-   - CodeBuild to build the frontend and backend
-   - CloudFormation for deploying the backend resources
-   - S3 deployment for the frontend

 ## Troubleshooting